-She smiled up at him and he leaned down to kiss her forehead.
+She smiled up at him and he squeezed her hand.

 Wordlessly, contentedly, they made their way back toward the house in their sodden clothes.
 Almost everyone had gone back inside already, but as they approached the house Bella noticed Jasper leaning against one of the trees outside.
 He caught her eye, and the hard look on his face told her that he hadn't for a second believed her lie that her thirst had suddenly become too much for her to bear.

 He had seen right through her and he wasn't pleased.

 "Isabella," he said as they passed, his voice as hard as his face.

 "Save it," Edward snapped, and he guided Bella into the house without even glancing Jasper's way.